(* These questions haven't necessarily been "Frequently Asked." This is just a good place to put lots of miscellaneous information.)

 I've copyrighted the text under the Creative Commons Attribution - Noncommercial (BY-NC) License.
 That means that you can modify the work as long as you acknowledge my contribution, and you don't sell your work.
 (If you want to collaborate and eventually sell something, contact me.)

 Will my campus bookstore sell this text?

 I can't promise you they will, but mine does.
 In fact, they actually insisted on doing so, largely because some athletes were promised free textbooks as part of their scholarship.
-CreateSpace is a different kind of publisher than Pearson, but your bookstore should be able to do business with them.
-Give your bookstore manager the ISBN/URL information found on the Purchase page and they should be able to stock all volumes of APEX Calculus.
+Things you should know:

 What kind of feedback would you like concerning the text?

 Any and all constructive feedback is welcome.
 Just use the Contact page.
 I'm particularly interested in:

 - Typos/mathematical mistakes - I know they exist and I want to eliminate them.
 Version 4.0 was aided greatly by people submitting errors found in Version 3.0.
 (See the Errata page for a list of some known mistakes.)

 - Critique of explanations - too wordy?
 Too terse?
 Did I miss an insightful way of presenting something?
 Did I hit it just right?
 (We all love compliments!)

 - Ideas for new material - what sections are missing that you'd really like to see?

 Is a solution manual available?